DHTMLX/docs-todolist/docs/api/events/drag_event.md

 - `start` - (required) the ID of the task from which the dragging process has started
 - `source` - (required) an array with IDs of dragged tasks
 - `target` - (required) the ID of a potential target task
+- `dropPosition` - (required) the position relative to the target task where the tasks would be dropped:
+    - `top` - above the target task
+    - `bottom` - below the target task
+    - `in` - over the target task

 :::info
 To handle the inner events, you can use the [**Event Bus methods**](category/event-bus-methods.md)